flimflam-austin/hugo-cms-test/content/quick_reads/20201107-october-jobs-report/index.md

       making the same amount in tips vs. pre-COVID?

       * **Need vs. Want:** What is the impact of the record number of women leaving the labor force during the COVID-19 pandemic?
-She may **want** to work, but is no longer counted as part of the labor force if she **needs** to stay home.
+She may**want** to work, but is no longer counted as part of the labor force if she**needs** to stay home.
     _key: 1fb3b28ecf39
   - order: 4
+    useCheckmark: true
     body: >-
       Whoever wins the presidency will confront an economy hurt by the global pandemic.
 Different opinions exist about the role of government to